Pier Maria Baldi: Work as an architect

-He added the final touches to Tacca's Chapel of the Princes in San Lorenzo.
+He added the final touches to Tacca's Cappella dei Principi in San Lorenzo.
 In 1679 he designed for the Grand Duke the church of Santi Quirico, Lucia e Pietro d'Alcantara and its attached convent of the Reformed Friars Minor.
 The church is near the Medici Villa dell’Ambrogiana and connected to it by a passageway.
 In 1680, Baldi is recorded as superintendent of the buildings and fortifications of Livorno.
 He was buried in the cloister of the above convent.